 So guess what?
 TELL THEM!

 ‘I was scrolling through my newsfeed today enjoying my coffee by finding it tough to get moving.
-Know those moments?
-And then I came across this quote.
-For some reason it really spoke to me and then I was up moving, productive and loving life!
+Do you know those moments?
+Well … then I came across this quote and for some reason it really spoke to me and then I was up moving, productive and loving life!
 I wanted to share it in cases it hit you the same way it hit me!’

-The probability of you receiving engagement on this format sharing quotes is about 10X had you omitted the story all together.
+The probability of you receiving engagement on this format sharing quotes is about 10X had you left the story out all together.

 What are the quotes actually saying about you?

-Side Note: always better to upload organic content to your page then sharing from another.
+Side Note: it is ALWAYS better to upload organic content to your page than sharing from another.
 This doesn’t mean you don’t give credit where this is possible, but go the extra mile and recreate it on your own imagery.